MrsQueen/Fakersent-PHP-EMAIL-SENDER/README.md

 # Installation & loading

-Fakersent PHPMailer is available via [Composer/Packagist](https://packagist.org/packages/phpmailer/phpmailer) (using semantic versioning), so just add this line to your `composer.json` file:
+Fakersent PHPMailer does not user custom email.
+EX: support@icloud.com This free email sender uses your custom email's SMTP settings this can be found in your webhost cpanel.

 ```json
 "phpmailer/phpmailer": "~5.2"